oengusio/horaro/README.md

 Requirements
 ------------

-* PHP 5.4+ or HHVM 3.6+
+* PHP 8.4+
-* MySQL 5 or MariaDB 5/10, with InnoDB support
+* MariaDB 11 or compatible MySQL version, with InnoDB support
 * a webserver (Apache 2 and nginx are supported, others should work as well)
 * mod_rewrite if you use Apache